Centene Corporation research snapshot

 Moat

-The moat is strongest in state relationships, local plan operations, provider networks, regulated claims systems, data infrastructure, and scale.
+The moat is strongest in state relationships, local health-plan operations, provider networks, regulated claims systems, data infrastructure, and scale.
 It is narrower than it looks if rates lag costs or if a state rebids contracts away from Centene.

 Munger risk inversion